google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/web-app-manifest/add-splash-screen.markdown

 There will now be no white screen as your site is launched from the home screen.

 A good suggested value for this property is the background color of the load page.
-Using the same colors as the background page will allow for a smooth looking transistion from this splashscreen to the homepage.
+Using the same colors as the load page allows for a smooth transistion from the splashscreen to the homepage.

 <figure>
   <img src="images/background-color.gif" alt="backgroud color" style="max-height: 550px;">
   <figcaption>Background color for launch screen</figcaption>
 </figure>

-## Set icons and title